mistic100/jQuery-QueryBuilder/.github/CONTRIBUTING.md

 Any big feature must have it's own QUnit tests suite.
 Of course existing tests must still pass after changes.

 I won't merge any branch not passing the TravisCI build, including JShint/JSCS/SCSSlint compliance.

-## dist files
-Keep it simple, don't commit any files in the `dist` directory, I build these files only before a release.

 ## Translations
 Source language files are plain JSON files which will be converted to executable JS files by the build task.
 The `__locale` key must be filled with the international name of the language + 2-chars code and the `__author` key can be used to give information about the translator.